 Whereas it is thought the Picts spoke a language similar to Brythonic, the Scotti were Gaelic speaking.
 Both groups were initially pagan, believing in magic and ritual sacrifice.
 However, the Dalriadic Scots became converted to Christianity with the arrival of Saint Columba.
 The monks brought with them books and the skills of reading and writing.

 Around the year 810 AD Cináed mac Ailpín was born.
 He is better known by his anglicised name Kenneth MacAlpin.
 Although a Gael and heir to the Dalriadic throne, historical sources suggest that his mother was a Pictish princess.
 Around 839 AD, Viking raids almost completely wiped out the Pictish monarchy.
-It is here that Kenneth make his big appearance into the annals of Scottish history.
-In the power vaccuum that followed as a result of the Viking slaughter of the Pictish royal line, MacAlpin lays claim to the Pictish throne.
+It is here that Kenneth makes his big appearance into the annals of Scottish history.
+In the power vacuum that followed as a result of the Viking slaughter of the Pictish royal line, MacAlpin lays claim to the Pictish throne.
 At some point between 839 and 848 AD Kenneth, with blood claims to both thrones, became King of both Picts and the Gaels.
 This sounded the death knell of the Pictish people whose way of life became engulfed by their Gaelic speaking neighbours.

 Maelbrigte: The Maormor of Moray